 Findings: The subject property is located in a developed and developing area where improved streets and sidewalks exist and continue with new development.
 The local street system serving the development provides the necessary connections and access to the local streets and circulation system serving this residential neighborhood.

 Block Length: Blocks shall be a maximum of 600 feet between street centerlines.
 The length of the blocks was taken into consideration at the time of design layout.
-There are more than enough street connections within the proposed development, therefore, block lengths are in compliance with code.
+There are more than enough street connections within the proposed development.